The Friends of Mere School (FOMS) - Mere School PTA

 Research shows that children do better at school when their parents are involved, so we encourage every parent to contribute in whatever way they can.
 All input is very welcome, no matter how small or irregular.
 Parents and carers are welcome to become involved with the Friends (PTA) either as part of the committee, on a more casual basis by helping at an event, or simply by contributing ideas and comments through our Facebook group (see below).

-Our current project (Summer 2017) is to create a covered area for the children of Year 1 - so that they can take their learning outside whatever the weather, and to improve their outside play space.
+- a covered area for the children of Year 1 - so that they can take their learning outside whatever the weather, and to improve their outside play space.
+I'm sure parents have been thankful for this area too on rainy pick-ups!

 For more information please contact Sally Ashlin (Chair) on: 07905 859745, email. firstname.lastname@example.org